 When purchasing contact lenses, we require your current correction values.
 You will find these on your old contact lens package.
-It is important that your values are not older than 1 year, as your eyesight can change in this time.
-Please note glasses correction values and contact lenses values are different for the same correction.
+It is important that your values are no older than 1 year, as your eyesight can change in this time.
+Note that the values of your glasses and contacts differ for the same correction.

 How to read your correction values:

 The sphere indicates the strength of the contact lenses.
-A plus (+) symbol can be found in front of the value if you are farsighted, or a minus if you are nearsighted.
-Please pay careful attention to the symbol when placing your order.
-Should there be no symbol, typically this indicates a plus value.
+A plus (+) symbol can be found in front of the value if you are farsighted and a minus (-) if you are short-sighted.
+Please pay attention to the symbol when placing your order.
+Should there be no symbol, this usually indicates a plus (+) value.

 Base curve (BC)

-The base curve indicates how sharply the lenses are curved.
-Typically contact lenses have a curve between 8.3 and 9.0 mm.
+The base curve indicates how the lenses are curved.
+Contact lenses normally have a curve between 8.3 and 9.0 mm.

-The DIA-value gives the diameter of the lenses, in mm.
+The DIA value denotes the diameter of the lenses, in mm.

 Cylinder (ZYL/ CYL) – Only relevant for those with corneal irregularities.

-Axis (A/ACH) – Only relevant for those with corneal irregularities.
+Axis (A/ACH) – This is only relevant for those with corneal irregularities.

-The axis is expressed in degrees and describes the orientation of the required cylinders for correction of corneal irregularity.
-It is required in order to be able to properly align your contact lenses.
+The axis is expressed in degrees and defines the alignment of the required cylinders for the correction of corneal irregularities.
+You will need this so that your lenses are properly aligned.
 The axis is always between 0° and 180°.

-The addition (supplement) describes the strength of your contacts that, in addition to the distance correction.
-This is relevant for those who also need assistance when seeing things in close proximity; for example, when reading.
-This value is always positive and is most often identical in both eyes.
-As a result, it is commonly only given once.
+The addition (ADD) denotes the strength of your lenses, in addition to the distance correction.
+This is relevant for those who also need assistance when seeing things in close proximity, e.g. when reading.
+This value is always positive and is often identical in both eyes.